digital-porous-media/dpm_docs/docs/upload_data.md

 ### Step 2: Add Collaborators

-1. To add the project members or collaboratiors, select `Manage Authors` from the options.
+1. To add the dataset members or collaboratiors, select `Manage Authors` from the options.

     ![Upload Step 4](images/upload_step4.png)